Sakthyyy/AstonishInfotechWebsite/README.md

-# leadsbee-responsive
+# Astonishinfotech-responsive
-Leadsbee is a agency website.
+Astonishinfotech is a agency website.
 It's fully responsive.
 # Technology used :
 1. HTML 5
 2. CSS 3